HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 # Data migration

-At this stage, the database to hold the business data has been created and the next step is to create the tables that would hold the data.
-Next step is to migrate data from the excel files provided into the database schema.
+At this stage, the database to hold the business data has been created.
+I created tables that would hold the data.
+Next, I migrated data from the excel files provided into the database schema.
 While migrating the data I kept the following in mind:
 -	What tables are present and how do they connect to each other?
 -	What primary keys, foreign keys, constraints, data validation and integrity can be enforced.

-Data migration can be achieved in two different ways:
+Data migration can be achieved in two ways:
 - Using the Table Import wizard on MySQL Workbench to import the data
 - Using LOAD DATA INFILE on MySQL Shell to load the data into a table

 I used the second method as it is efficient to load large data(in excel/csv files) into databases in record time.
 I also used the data import wizard to import one of the files in json format.
-The script below contains the SQL scripts used to import the customers information into a table in the olist stores database.
+The script below contains the SQL codes used to import the customers information into a table in the olist stores database.
 The full scripts can be found in my SQL file.

 ```sql
 -- Specifies and activates the required database